Nintend0d0/Nintend0d0/README.md

 ### Hi there 👋

+I’m a student at the University of Zurich.

+Currently I’m majoring in People-Oriented Computing for my master’s degree.
+I do Web Development as side-hustle, and I’m into self-hosting as a hobby.
+For the latter I might contribute to some open-source projects on here 😉.

 <!--
 **Nintend0d0/Nintend0d0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.